ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning: Discussion: Framework Considerations and Insights

 \begin{remark}[\textbf{GPT-o3 vs. \oursbf}] The zoom-in search strategy used in GPT-o3 can be seen as a special case of the active perception framework defined in this paper.
 However, it suffers from two major limitations.
 First, its search process is purely sequential—only one region can be selected and zoomed in at a time—which leads to low efficiency.
 Second, its region selection is often inaccurate, resulting in unnecessary zooms and missed critical areas.
 In contrast, \ours\ enables parallel selection of multiple candidate regions, improving search coverage and efficiency.
 Moreover, by leveraging the reasoning capability of MLLMs and optimizing the sensing policy $\mathcal{M}_O$ through reinforcement learning, \ours\ is able to identify more informative regions under a fixed sensing budget.

 We further illustrate the limitations of GPT-o3 with a failure case shown in Figure~\ref{fig:fig-gpto3}.
-The task is to answer the question “What animal is drawn on that red signicade?”.
+The task is to answer the question “What animal is drawn on that red sidewalk sign?”.
 The correct answer is tiger, as a stylized tiger face is clearly visible on the red sidewalk sign.

 However, GPT-o3 fails to accurately locate the relevant region.
 It initially zooms into irrelevant parts of the image—such as metallic structures and background textures—due to its limited context and short-horizon planning.
 As shown in the left panel of Figure~\ref{fig:fig-gpto3}, the chosen regions completely miss the actual sign.